alexch/rerun/README.md

 `--background` (or -b) disable on-the-fly commands, allowing the process to be backgrounded

+`--notify NOTIFIER` use `growl` or `osx` for notifications (see below)

-`--no-growl` don't use growl
+`--no-notify` don't use growl (or osx) notifications

 `--name` set the app name (for display)

 Also `--version` and `--help`, naturally.

-# Growl Notifications
+# Notifications

 If you have `growlnotify` available on the `PATH`, it sends notifications to growl in addition to the console.
+If you have `terminal-notifier`, it sends notifications to the OS X notification center in addition to the console.

+If you have both, Rerun will pick one, or you can choose between them using `--notify growl` or `--notify osx` respectively.

-If you have growl but don't want rerun to use it, set the `--no-growl` option.
+If you have a notifier installed but don't want rerun to use it, set the `--no-notify` option.

 Download [growlnotify here](http://growl.info/downloads.php#generaldownloads)
 now that Growl has moved to the App Store.

+Install [terminal-notifier](https://github.com/julienXX/terminal-notifier) using `gem install terminal-notifier`.
+(You may have to put it in your system gemset and/or use `sudo` too.)
+Using Homebrew to install terminal-notifier is not recommended.

 # On-The-Fly Commands